 The most feared complication is amputation of the extremity.
 The other complications include gangrene of the foot, osteomyelitis, permanent deformity, and risk of sepsis.

 Patients who end up with amputation will need comprehensive therapy including physical therapy, occupational therapy and also will need a prosthesis.

 The most important preventative measure is patient education.
 If the patient should be made aware about the importance of good glycemic control, proper care of the foot, avoiding tobacco and the need for frequent follow-up examinations, then the risk for developing ulcer is significantly reduced.
 The patient should be reminded of these things during each visit with the primary care physician.

-Diabetes is a chronic disease which has a significant number of complications.
-Diabetic foot is a common scenario which a physician will come across in daily practice.
-The diagnosis and subsequent management of a diabetic ulcer are optimally effective when utilizing a multidisciplinary approach to achieve the best outcome.
+Diabetes is a chronic disease that has a significant number of life-threatening complications, of which one of them is a foot ulcer.
+Diabetic foot is a common scenario in which healthcare workers will come across in daily practice.
+Besides a lack of blood flow, many patients with diabetes mellitus with a foot ulcer also have neuropathy for which there is no cure.
+The diagnosis and subsequent management of a diabetic ulcer are optimally effective when utilizing an interprofessional approach to achieve the best outcome.

 Many patients with diabetes mellitus with a foot ulcer end up with amputations and become disabled.
 Thus, today the key is preventing the foot ulcer with education.
 The pharmacist, nurse practitioner, the primary care provider should educate the patient on the harms of smoking and the need for better control of blood glucose.
 In addition, patients with diabetes mellitus need to be taught about appropriate shoe wear, podiatric care, and control of hyperlipidemia.
 The team, including the diabetic nurse educator and clinicians, must work together toward educating the patient and family on preventative measures to minimize morbidity and improve outcomes.